liferay/liferay-docs/develop/reference/articles/13-sample-modules/apps/01-greedy-policy-option-portlet.markdown

 Let's walk through the demonstration.

-### <a name="initial-binding"></a>Binding a newly deployed component's service reference to the highest ranking service instance that's available initially
+## Binding a newly deployed component's service reference to the highest ranking service instance that's available initially

 On deploying a component that references a service, it binds to the highest ranking service instance that matches its target filter (if specified).